 What is Diabetic Retinopathy?

-Yearly eye screening in those with good control of their diabetes is essential.
-Screening may need to be performed more often in newly diagnosed diabetics as well as in those whose blood sugar level control is not optimal or in women with diabetes.
+Prevention is better than cure.
+Therefore, annual eye screening for diabetic retinopathy in diabetics with good sugar control is crucial in picking up any developing DR early, before blinding complications develop.
+Screening should be done more frequently in newly diagnosed diabetics, in patients whose blood sugar control is not optimal, or in pregnant women with diabetes.

 Good sugar control is the most crucial step in treating diabetic retinopathy.
 This can be achieved by having regular meals, a healthy diet, and regular exercise.
 Controlling other chronic medical conditions like high blood pressure and high cholesterol is important as well.

 Diabetic retinopathy itself is usually treated with argon laser to the retina known as panretinal photocoagulation.
 This helps prevent the growth of the abnormal fragile vessels.
 Nowadays, we can also perform injections of anti-VEGF agents into the back cavity of the eye, known as intravitreal injections.

 Macular edema, on the other hand, is primarily treated with intravitreal anti-VEGF therapy.
 We may sometimes also do argon laser as an adjunctive therapy and in certain patients, intravitreal injections of steroids can also be used to treat the swelling.